dustinkirkland/petname/README.md

 This utility will generate "pet names", consisting of a random combination of an adverb, adjective, and an animal name.
 These are useful for unique hostnames or container names, for instance.

-As such, PetName tries to follow the tenets of Zooko’s triangle.
-Names are:
+It's also an implmentation of [Don Libes'](https://en.wikipedia.org/wiki/Don_Libes) [RFC 1178](https://tools.ietf.org/html/rfc1178) (August 1990) [Zooko’s Triangle](https://en.wikipedia.org/wiki/Zooko%27s_triangle).

+Petnames are:

 - human meaningful
+- easy to pronounce
-- decentralized
+- easy to visualize
-- secure
+- rare to collide

 ## EXAMPLES []()